it kinda all starts here

 artistic director, producer, co-founder

 Throughout his works, Connor balances the quasi-neoclassical with post-minimal influences, combining them with contemporary performance practices, unique one-off concerts and performances, and the delicate incorporation of electronic music elements and production techniques.
 His music combines driving post-minimal rhythmic elements with heartfelt lyrical expression drawn from his extensive performance experience as a classically trained bass baritone, contrasted with textural devices that push the expectations of an instrument’s capabilities without confronting the audience.
-Connor’s music has been commissioned and performed across Australia and abroad, including commissions from ensembles such the Melbourne Symphony Orchestra, Queensland's Camerata and new music specialists PLEXUS, and performers such as Katie Noonan, Karin Schaupp and Claire Edwards.
+Connor’s music has been commissioned and performed across Australia and abroad, including commissions from ensembles such the Melbourne Symphony Orchestra, the Australian String Quartet, the prolific New-York based new music organisation Bang On A Can, and performers such as Katie Noonan, Karin Schaupp and Claire Edwards.

-In 2017, Connor has been selected as a fellow of Bang On A Can.
-As part, his music will be featured at Bang On A Can's Summer Music Festival at the Massachusetts Museum of Contemrporary Arts (MASS MoCA) in July, and will travel to the USA to take part in a three week residencey with the ensemble.
+In 2017, Connor was selected as a fellow of Bang On A Can.
+As part, his music was featured at Bang On A Can's Summer Music Festival at the Massachusetts Museum of Contemporary Arts (MASS MoCA) in July, having travelled to the USA to take part in a three-week residency with the ensemble.

 In 2015, Connor was named winner of Chamber Music Australia’s Australian New Works Award.
 His winning work, String Quartet No. 2 in E minor, became the set work for the 7th Melbourne International Chamber Music Competition and received premieres by three internationally chosen finalist ensembles at the Melbourne Recital Centre.
-He was also awarded the Donald Tugby Musicology Prize and Scholarship by the University of Queensland for exceptional contribution to the field of research in music, and the Percy Brier Memorial Composition Prize for his Texture No. 1 for Orchestra.
+He has also been awarded a Brisbane Arts and Cultural Innovation Award 2017 for his contribution to the Arts, the Percy Brier Memorial Composition Prize 2016 for his Texture No. 1 for Orchestra, and the Donald Tugby Musicology Prize and Scholarship 2015 by the University of Queensland for exceptional contribution to the field of music research.

 Ben Heim’s (1994 - ) compositional projects are at the forefront of contemporary ideas in art music.
 His music builds on the western art music tradition and utilises modern methods of performance and sound production to create a style which is both cutting edge and highly accessible to audiences.
 Compositions for acoustic instruments accompanied by electronics are a trademark of Heim’s style.
 In all his electronic-meets-acoustic compositions Heim’s focus is on maintaining the expressive capabilities of the performers through expanding the expressive capabilities of electronically produced sound.
 This is achieved through live performance and manipulation, as well as the use of expressive midi controllers and touchscreen devices.
 In all of his works Heim collaborates closely with performers and ensembles to push his compositions creatively and expressively beyond the simple score-based composer/performer relationship.